watermint/toolbox/doc/generated/team-diag-explorer.md

 | has_team_selective_sync     | Does this team have team selective sync enabled.  |

 ## Report: file_request
+This report shows a list of file requests with the file request owner team member.
 Report files are generated in three formats like below;
 * `file_request.csv`
 * `file_request.xlsx`